How My First Grade Teacher Made Reading With Phonics More Exciting

 1. For starters, you can use what I like to call “letter tiles“ to help your child read basic three letter words.
 (In the phonics page within my site, I explain exactly how I use these tiles to have my kids read words.)

 Basically, I start with three letters such as c, a, t.
 Then, I spread them apart, and have the child sound each letter out.
 Then, we blend the letters together to make the word.
 The kids love this, partially due to the fact that they finally feel that they are actually reading!
-They especially like it when they get to make their own words!
+They especially like it when they get to make their own words using their letter tiles!
+I have included a short video by Jo Bolin that shows a lesson in which letter tiles are used to make words.
+Hope you enjoy!

 2. Another great way to make the reading process more interesting is to make a “word wall.”
 As your child begins to put basic words together, write each word on a large index card.
 Then, either cut out a picture from a magazine of what the word is, or copy one from the internet and glue it to the index card.
 You can then tape these up to your child’s bedroom wall!